Table of Contents

 Treatment of Psychiatric Disorders in Pregnancy

 There is no treatment for the baby blues.
-They tend to resolve spontaneously and only supportive measures such as reassurance and brief talk therapy are warranted if the woman feels she needs these things to support her in the few weeks that this disorder lasts.
+They tend to resolve spontaneously; only supportive measures, such as reassurance and brief talk therapy, are warranted if the woman feels she needs these things to support her in the short time that the disorder lasts.

-Women with postpartum depression can be treated with selective serotonin reuptake inhibitors, such as fluoxetine, paroxetine, escitalopram, sertraline and fluvoxamine.
-There are risks to taking these drugs in breastfeeding mothers so the risks need to be weighed against the benefits before using these drugs.
+Women with postpartum depression can be treated with selective serotonin reuptake inhibitors, such as fluoxetine, paroxetine, escitalopram, sertraline, and fluvoxamine.
+The risks need to be weighed against the benefits before breastfeeding women use these drugs.

-Some women benefit from electroconvulsive therapy as this has no risks for the infant.
-Psychotherapy is also a first-line treatment for postpartum depression, with cognitive behavioral and family-centered therapies being the best options.
+Some women benefit from electroconvulsive therapy since it has no risks for the infant.
+Psychotherapy is also a first-line treatment for postpartum depression.
+Cognitive-behavioral and family-centered therapies are the best options.

-Women with postpartum psychosis represent a psychiatric emergency as these women are significantly symptomatic and are at a high risk of suicide and homicide.
-These women are often treated aggressively with atypical antipsychotic medications, such as ziprasidone, quetiapine and risperidone.
-Other antipsychotics, such as olanzapine, haloperidol and clozapine have been used and have been found to be effective in treating these patients.
+Women with postpartum psychosis represent a psychiatric emergency since they are significantly symptomatic and are at a high risk of suicide and homicide.
+These women are often treated aggressively with atypical antipsychotic medications, such as ziprasidone, quetiapine, and risperidone.
+Other antipsychotics, such as olanzapine, haloperidol, and clozapine are effective in treating these patients.

-Psychotherapy generally only helps psychoses after the initial crisis has been averted, and family-centered therapy can help the patient and her family pick up the pieces left behind as the patient recovers from this severe disorder.
+Psychotherapy generally only helps postpartum psychosis after the initial crisis has been averted.
+Family-centered therapy can help the patient and her family as she recovers.
 Electroconvulsive therapy can be used to decrease any depressive symptoms.

 Complications and Prognosis of Psychiatric Disorders in Pregnancy